 such additional amounts as the Secretary determines equal the amounts that would have been withheld for the costs of the Bureau of Indian Affairs for administration of the program or project.

+§

+any other funds required by section 516(a) of the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 5396), as made applicable to the Program by 23 U.S.C. § 207(l)(8).

 § 663.251 When must the Secretary transfer to a Tribe the funds identified in a funding agreement?

-When a funding agreement requires an annual transfer of funding to be made by the Secretary at the beginning of a fiscal year, or requires semiannual or other periodic transfers of funding to be made to the Tribe, the first such transfer shall be made by the Secretary not later than 30 days after the apportionment of such funds by the OMB to the Department, unless the funding agreement provides otherwise but only to the level of funds made available.
+When a funding agreement requires an annual transfer of funding to be made by the Secretary at the beginning of a fiscal year, or requires semiannual or other periodic transfers of funding to be made to the Tribe, the first such transfer shall be made by the Secretary not later than 30 days after the apportionment of such funds by the OMB to the Department, unless the funding agreement provides otherwise. but only to the level of funds made available.

 § 663.252 When must the Secretary transfer funds that were not paid as part of the initial lump sum payment (or initial periodic payment)?